box/box-ios-sdk/docs/usage/webhooks.md

 ----------------

 To retrieve information about webhooks in an enterprise, call [`client.webhook.list(webhookId: String, marker: String?, limit: Int?, fields: [String]?)`].
-This method will return an iterator object in the completion you can use to get the webhooks.
+This method will return an iterator object in the completion, which is used to get the webhooks.

 ```swift
 client.webhooks.list() { results in